kenotron/fluent-ui-react-staging/packages/base/src/components/Menu/README.md

 #### Submenu
 Maybe should be named SubmenuContext?
-Should submenu have it's own context?
+Should submenu have its own context?
 ```TSX
 function() {
 return (